openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros_Beta_Docs.rst

 -  *Alerts* - provides AAPS alerts and Nightscout announcements for pod expiration, shutdown, low reservoir based on the defined threshold units.

     *Note an AAPS notification will ALWAYS be issued for any alert after the initial communication with the pod since the alert was triggered.
 Dismissing the notification will NOT dismiss the alert UNLESS automatically acknowledge Pod alerts is enabled.
 To MANUALLY dismiss the alert you must visit the Omnipod (POD) tab and press the ACK ALERTS button.*
--  **Expiration reminder enabled\:** Enable or disable the pod expiration reminder set to trigger when the defined number of hours before shutdown is reached.
+-  **Expiration reminder enabled:** Enable or disable the pod expiration reminder set to trigger when the defined number of hours before shutdown is reached.
 -  **Hours before shutdown:** Defines the number hours before the active pod shutdown occurs, which will then trigger the expiration reminder alert.
--  **Low reservoir alert enabled\:** Enable or disable an alert when the pod's remaining units low reservoir limit is reached as defined in the Number of units field.
+-  **Low reservoir alert enabled:** Enable or disable an alert when the pod's remaining units low reservoir limit is reached as defined in the Number of units field.
 -  **Number of units:** The number of units at which to trigger the pod low reservoir alert.
 -  **Automatically acknowledge Pod alerts:** When enabled a notification will still be issued however immediately after the first pod communication contact since the alert was issued it will now be automatically acknowledged and the alert will be dismissed.